6 Creating automatic analysis pipelines

 For now, we will only take the code to make the distribution plot and convert it into a function.
 Just like you did with the descriptive_stats() function in the exercise above, complete these tasks:

-1. Wrap the plot code inside doc/lesson.qmd with function() {...} and name the new function plot_distributions.
+1. Wrap the plot code inside doc/learning.qmd with function() {...} and name the new function plot_distributions.
+Use this scaffolding code to help guide you to write the code into a function.

 2. Replace lipidomics with data and put data as an argument inside the brackets of function().